-Once project benefits are identified, applicants must provide an initial assessment of where/to whom they will flow and to what extent benefits will flow to disadvantaged communities.
-In addition, applicants are encouraged to examine groups beyond disadvantaged communities, and look at what categories of people, based on characteristics including gender, economic sectors, neighborhoods, and social institutions, will most directly benefit.
+Once project benefits are identified, applicants must provide an initial assessment of where/to whom they will flow and to what extent benefits will flow to disadvantaged communities or overburdened, underserved groups.
+In addition, applicants are encouraged tolook at which groups of people, based on characteristics including gender, economic sectors, neighborhoods, and social institutions, will most directly benefit.